lavollmer/newsletter-signup/README.md

 ***Refactoring Code for Success Variable:*** During a review of my code, I noticed that I had included a success variable for conditional rendering, which ultimately was unnecessary.
 Initially, setting this variable to true would conditionally render a "Thank you for subscribing!" message.
 However, after integrating a dedicated thank you component page that appears upon submitting a valid email, I found the success variable and its associated code redundant.
 Removing this extraneous code streamlined the program's functionality.

+***Accessibility:*** During my review of my code and the lighthouse report, I found areas I could improve to make it more accessible.
+An example of this would be restructing the list code to have the correct elements.
+This brought the report up to 100.

 ### Useful resources